yarastu/yarastu/en/_posts/2023-02-23-bone-growth-process.md

 slug: bone-growth-process
 title:  "You need growth plates and hormones to increase height"
 beforetoc: "People grow taller with open growth plates in their bones under the influence of growth hormone."
 guide: naturally
 tactic: theory
-update: 2023-07-04
+updated: 2023-07-04
 ---
 Two key factors influence growth potential:
 - **growth plates**
 - hormones, with the main one being the **growth hormone**.

 Growth plates, or growth zones, are located at the ends of the bones in our arms and legs.
 They're soft layers made up of cartilage tissue.